How to Clean Up Your Post-Holiday Clutter

 Get Rid of Old Cards and Notes

 After Christmas it’s also essential to go through the cards you’ve received throughout the season.
 If you’re sentimental, you might want to keep everything.
-However, collecting cards year after year will only contribute to clutter that drawer in your home office.
+However, collecting cards year after year will only contribute to clutter.
 Review your cards from previous years and opt to keep those with an extra note or pictures.
 But know that it’s okay to get rid of the rest.